Maxclt/dynamic_programming/README.md

 This repository implements the problem and provides tools for studying different estimation techniques, including:

 - Bellman operators for dynamic programming
-- Epsilon-greedy methods for exploring policies
+- Greedy methods for exploring policies and estimating the optimal value function and policy
 - Neural network methods for function approximation

 The project includes structured notebooks, source code, and utilities for experimentation.